Wyliemaster/gddocs/docs/endpoints/levels/uploadGJLevel21.md

 **twoPlayer** - Set to 1 if the level utilizes two player mode

-**songID** - The ID of the custom Newgrounds song used in the level.
+**songID** - The ID of the custom song used in the level.
 Set to 0 if an official song is used

 **objects** - The number of objects in the level